newrelic/helm-charts/charts/newrelic-pixie/README.md

 This chart will deploy the New Relic Pixie Integration.

-Note: the namespace is hardcoded to be `pl`, matching the namespace used by the Pixie chart.
-This is required because we need access to the cluster id inside the Pixie secrets.
+IMPORTANT: this chart has to be deployed in the same namespace as Pixie.
+This is required because it needs to access the cluster id inside the Pixie secrets.
+By default, Pixie is installed in the `pl` namespace.

 ## Configuration